 About Our Program:

 MPFSC hosts several Learn to Skate USA sessions each year.
-Classes run from 6:00 pm – 6:50 pm on either a Monday or Thursday evening or you can sign up for both nights and receive 1/2 of the second night’s lesson fee.
+Classes run from 6:00 pm – 6:50 pm on either Monday or Thursday evenings or you can sign up for both nights and receive 1/2 of the second night’s lesson fee.

-Classes include a 20 minute group lesson with a 20 minute supervised warm up/practice either before or after the structured lesson.
-The last 10 minutes of class will be dedicated to creating a group presentation to be given on testing day.
-[During the Winter 2018 session the last 10 minutes will be dedicated toward Ice Show Rehearsal]
+Classes include a 25 minute group lesson with a 25 minute supervised warm up/practice either before or after the structured lesson.
+[During the Winter session the schedule may vary due to Ice Show Rehearsal]

 Classes Offered: (Click links for curriculum details)

-- Basic Skills 1 – 6: (Ages 6 and up) Basic Skills teaches the FUNdamentals of ice skating and provides the best foundation for figure skating, hockey, and speedskating.
+Basic Skills 1 – 6: (Ages 6 – 17) The Basic Skills levels teach the FUNdamentals of ice skating and provide the best foundation for figure skating, hockey, and speed skating.
 Six progressive levels introduce forward and backward skating, stops, edges, crossovers, and turns.
 Upon completion of the Basic Skills 1-6 levels, skaters will be able to confidently advance to more specialized areas of skating.
 All classes will be well-structured with the focus on proper skill development taught in a positive, FUN, and social environment.
 Skaters will progress at their own rate and advance after skill mastery is demonstrated.

-- Discover, Learn and Play – Basic 1 and 2: These introductory levels allow new skaters with no prior skating experience to build confidence while learning to skate.
+- Basic 1 and 2 (Ages 6 – 12) : These introductory levels allow new skaters with no prior skating experience to build confidence while learning to skate.

-- FUNdamentals – Basic 3–6: These levels develop all of the fundamental skating skills on the ice.
+- Basic 3–6 (Ages 6 and up): These levels develop all of the fundamental skating skills on the ice.
 Focus is on learning the ABCs of basic athleticism: agility, balance, coordination and speed.

-- Pre-Freeskate: Divided into three sections: skating skills, spins and jumps.
-This level is designed to give skaters a strong foundation and it is at this point the skater can choose to pursue a recreational or competitive approach to the sport of figure skating.
+Pre-Free skate (Ages 6 and up): The class is divided into three sections: skating skills, spins and jumps.
+This specialized level is designed to give skaters a strong foundation to the sport of figure skating.

-- Adult 1 – 6: The adult curriculum is designed for both beginning and experienced adult skaters who wish to improve their skating skills.
+Adult 1 – 6 (Ages 18 and up): The adult curriculum is designed for both beginning and experienced adult skaters who wish to start or improve their skating skills.
 Participation in the program will help promote physical fitness and improve balance and coordination while teaching proper skating techniques.
 Divided into six levels from basic skating to more advanced skills, adult skaters will progress at an individual rate while being challenged and motivated.
+Students with previous skating experience will be evaluated on the first night of class to determine their skating level.
+To learn more about MPFSC Adult Skating program click here.

 Class Days & Times: